-School authorities, including Headquarters staff, a principal, teacher, school health official, or counselor will report those students who are suspected of having a reportable condition.
-A list of reportable conditions can be retrieved from the main office at each campus, or found on the TDSHS website under Notifiable Conditions.
+School authorities, including Headquarters staff, a Principal, teacher, school health official, or counselor will report those students who are suspected of having a reportable condition.
+A list of reportable conditions can be retrieved from the main office at each campus, or through the Louisiana Department of Health.